 5. Eliminate bad apples

-Hire slowly and carefully but do not tolerate any “bad apples” who hurt teamwork and detract from a safe culture.
+Hire slowly and carefully.
+However, do not tolerate any “bad apples” that hurt teamwork and detract from a safe culture.
 Just one bad apple can kill a culture.

 6. Ensure everyone has a voice